Former Vice President Joe Biden traveling to Bay State to speak at rally for Stop & Shop workers

 BOSTON (WHDH) - Former Vice President Joe Biden will be in the Bay State on Thursday to speak at a rally in support of the 31,000 Stop & Shop union workers who walked off the job last week.

-Biden, Boston Mayor Marty Walsh, and Stop & Shop members from United Food & Commercial Workers Locals 328, 371, 919, 1445, and 1459 will gather at the Stop & Shop at South Bay Center in Dorchester.
+Biden, Boston Mayor Martin J. Walsh, and Stop & Shop members from United Food & Commercial Workers Locals 328, 371, 919, 1445, and 1459, will gather at the Stop & Shop at South Bay Center in Dorchester.

-Stop & Shop workers are protesting the company’s proposed cuts to health care and take-home pay, as well as unlawful conduct by the company during negotiations.
+Stop & Shop workers are protesting the company’s proposed cuts to healthcare and take-home pay, as well as alleged unlawful conduct by the company during negotiations.

 Stop & Shop’s parent company, Ahold Delhaize, saw over $2 billion in profit in 2018.